OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:4

-So the young man, the servant of the prophet, went to Ramoth-gilead.
+The young man, who served the prophet, made his way to Ramoth-gilead.

 ## 2 Kings 9:5